Youngkeanu94/IT499Capstone/README.md

 Add-Migration InitialCreate
 Update-Database

-Finally, restart Visual Studios (might not be necessary, but I had to for it to work properly)
+Finally, restart Visual Studio (might not be necessary, but I had to for it to work properly)